Space Launch System: Interim Cryogenic Propulsion Stage

-The Interim Cryogenic Propulsion Stage (ICPS) is a temporary upper stage for Block 1 versions of SLS, built by United Launch Alliance, a joint venture of Boeing and Lockheed Martin.
-The ICPS is essentially an "off-the-shelf" Delta Cryogenic Second Stage, with minimal modifications for SLS integration.
-The ICPS is intended as a temporary solution and slated to be replaced on the Block 1B version of the SLS by the next-generation Exploration Upper Stage, under design by Boeing.
+The Interim Cryogenic Propulsion Stage (ICPS) is the upper stage used on the initial Block 1 configuration of the SLS.
+Three ICPS units were built by United Launch Alliance (ULA), a joint venture of Boeing and Lockheed Martin.
+The ICPS is derived from the Delta Cryogenic Second Stage (DCSS), incorporating minimal modifications for integration with SLS.
+Following the discontinuation of the DCSS, further ICPS production is no longer available as an option.